zoffixznet/debug/mu/approx-rework.md

 * It will now be possible to use `rel-tol` or `abs-tol` separately
-* The naming of `rel-tol` and `abs-tol` now uses kebob-case, for consistency with other methods and named args in Perl 6
+* The naming of `rel-tol` and `abs-tol` now uses kebob-case, for consistency with other methods and named args in Perl&nbsp;6
 * On failures, the errors will be more descriptive and include tolerances

 ## Non-backwards compatible changes